Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/programmable_data_mover.rst

 - cfg[5], cfg[6]: Stride of the third accessed dimension, size of the third accessed dimension
 - cfg[7], cfg[8]: Stride of the fourth accessed dimension, size of the fourth accessed dimension

-With the descriptor above, the Programmable 4D Data Mover will serialize the read/write as the following pseudo code (take read as example).
-The Programmable 4D Data Mover will load one or multiple descriptors from a descriptor buffer.
-The descriptor buffer begins with a 64-bit ``num`` which indicate how many descriptors are there in the buffer.
-Then ``num`` will be followed by one or multiple 9x64 bit descriptors, all compact stored.
-It will start parsing the first descriptor, finish the access, then parse and finish the next descriptor.
-It will keep the processing until it finishes all descriptors.
+With the descriptor above, the Programmable 4D Data Mover serializes the read/write as shown in the following pseudo-code (using read as an example).
+The Programmable 4D Data Mover loads one or more descriptors from a descriptor buffer.
+The descriptor buffer begins with a 64-bit ``num`` that indicates how many descriptors are in the buffer.
+Then ``num`` descriptors follow, each nine 64-bit values stored compactly.
+The kernel parses the first descriptor, completes the access, then parses and completes the next descriptor, continuing until all descriptors are processed.

 .. code-block:: cpp